RentadroneCL/AI-Agro/README.md

 -1 to 0 | Water, Bare Soils | Water, Bare Soils
 0 to 0,15 | Soils with sparse, sparse vegetation or crops in the initial stage of development (sprouting) | Poor vigor, weak plants
-0,15 to 0,30 | Plants in intermediate stage of development (leaf production) | Bad leaf / flower ratio 0,30 to 0,45 | Plants in intermediate stage of development (leaf production) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber
-0,45 to 0,60 | Plants in the adult stage or phase (fruit production) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber
-0,60 to >0,80 | Plants in the adult stage or stage (Fruit maturity) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber
+0,15 to 0,30 | Plants in intermediate stage of development (leaf production) | Bad leaf / flower ratio 0,30 to 0,45 | Plants in intermediate stage of development (leaf production) 0,45 to 0,60 | Plants in the adult stage or phase (fruit production) 0,60 to >0,80 | Plants in the adult stage or stage (Fruit maturity) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber

 ## **Limitations of this solution**